Simple301/one-click-hugo-cms/site/content/values/_index.md

 2. Pokemon Diamond/Pear/Platinum (any pokemon game in general
 3. Mario Kart
 4. Metroid Fusion
     imageUrl: "/img/download - 2022-01-06T152351.446.jfif"
-   -heading: "Best Emulators"
+  - heading: "Best Emulators"
     text: >
       The best/safest DS emulator out there is without a doubt DeSuMe.
 Other emulators are or too complicated or really safe.
     For the Gameboy its the mGBA Emulator.
 Its really easy to use and its small enough to run on a really old PC.
     imageUrl: "/img/download (14).png"